 Disney bought BAMTech so that they could access the streaming technology instead of trying to create it in-house.
 Disney also spent $52.4 billion to acquire the assets of 21st Century Fox to connect directly with consumers.

-Some of the key digital transformation trends that you should look out for in 2020 are:
+Some of the key trends to look for in 2022 are:

 - Better use of Artificial Intelligence (AI) and Machine Learning (ML).